 “the truly great shot eluded us… it’s a matter of luck - and in the Kruger luck apparently counts more than it does in most other places, which is not necessarily good news for a wildlife photographer.” – When we first started visiting all the national parks we struggled to find animals – on our first two trips to Etosha we did not see one cat and it took us 3 years to eventually get a decent photograph of the resident Halali leopard!

 And for our first five years of visiting the Kruger we did not see one leopard but that was because of our inexperience.
 We did not use the sighting boards correctly, did not chat to other people and did not understand animal behaviour - we did not blame the parks!

-We have also not counted the predators we have seen while on guided game drives at the private lodges in the Kruger concessions or in the Sabi Sand.
+We have also not counted the predators we have seen while on guided game drives at the private lodges in the Kruger concessions or in the Sabi Sand, Manyeleti and other reserves.

 After Gary Player won a PGA tournament, rumours of his ‘lucky play’ were circulating the clubhouse and a reporter asked him to comment on this.
 Player summed up his feelings about luck by saying: